csusb-denny/html-css-js-portfolio/README.md

-# Denny Le - Portfolio
+# Denny's Portfolio

-Welcome to my personal portfolio website! 🎉
+Welcome to my personal portfolio website!
+This project showcases my skills, experience, and projects in a modern and interactive way.

-## 📌 About
+## About

-I am a **Computer Science student at California State University, San Bernardino (CSUSB)**, passionate about software development and data analysis.
-This portfolio showcases my skills, experience, and projects.
+Hi, I'm Denny Le!
+I’m a passionate Computer Science student at California State University, San Bernardino, with a deep love for technology and gaming.
+I’ve always been fascinated by how technology shapes the world around us, and I’m excited to be part of that innovation.

-## 🚀 Technologies Used
+I’m currently seeking opportunities to apply my skills in software development, game design, or any field where I can combine my technical expertise with my passion for innovation.
+Let’s connect and build something amazing together!

-- **HTML** - Structuring the content
+## Features

-- **CSS** - Styling and layout
+- **Responsive Design**: Works seamlessly on all devices (desktop, tablet, mobile).
-- *(More to be added as I develop my portfolio!)*
+- **Smooth Scrolling**: Navigate through sections with smooth scrolling.

-## 🎯 Goals
+- **Interactive Elements**: Buttons and links with hover effects.
-- Display my projects and experience
+- **Contact Form**: A simple form for visitors to get in touch.
-- Provide an easy way to contact me
+- **Dynamic Navigation**: Highlights the active section in the navigation bar as you scroll.

-- Continuously improve my skills and website
+## Technologies Used

-## 📂 Project Structure
+- HTML5

-## 🔗 Live Demo (Coming Soon!)
+- CSS3 (with Flexbox and media queries)
-I will deploy this project soon so you can view it live.
+- JavaScript (for interactivity)

----
+- Font Awesome (for icons)